 Barring any waivers or exemptions, Rwanda’s presence on the list would prohibit licensing for direct commercial sales to Rwanda, international military training and education (IMET), peacekeeping operations (PKO), and the provision of excess defense articles (EDA), as well as existing or potential “train and equip” operations conducted under 10 U.S.C. §333.
 The restriction on PKO funding, however, does not apply to programs that support “military professionalism, security sector reform, respect for human rights, peacekeeping preparation, or the demobilization and reintegration of child soldiers.”
 Designating Rwanda under the CSPA also would similarly not bar Rwandan soldiers from military education and training through the Defense Institute for International Legal Studies (DIILS) or the Center for Civil-Military Relations at the Naval Postgraduate School, provided the State Department determines that the government is undertaking efforts to end the use of child soldiers.

-Second, the Biden administration can rely on a provision of the 2023 Consolidations Appropriations Bill, which prohibits certain types of IMET funding to governments in the African Great Lakes Region which are “facilitating or otherwise participating in destabilizing activities in a neighboring country, including aiding and abetting armed groups.”
+Second, the Biden administration can rely on a provision of the 2023 Consolidations Appropriations Act, which prohibits certain types of IMET funding to governments in the African Great Lakes Region which are “facilitating or otherwise participating in destabilizing activities in a neighboring country, including aiding and abetting armed groups.”
 If the U.S. government has already begun refusing IMET funding to Rwanda privately, it should make that decision public, emphasizing that it is complying with the legal requirements accompanying appropriated funds.

 Finally, the Biden administration could consider individual sanctions through different legal regimes.
 In 2012, the United States sanctioned specific M23 commanders, as well as the group as a whole, under Executive Order (EO) 13413.
 The FDLR – the armed group formed by Rwandan génocidaires that is still active in the DRC and remains a significant foe of the Rwandan government – was sanctioned in parallel, to respond to Rwanda’s security concerns.